An Islamist political party may hold the key to forming Israel’s next government

 “This is such a taboo in Israel,” said Dahlia Scheindlin, a Tel Aviv-based pollster who has advocated for more Arab participation in government.
 “It’s a breakthrough that it’s even being contemplated.”

-Abbas, 46, hails from a small Druze village in Northern Israel.
-He’s one of the 2 million Arab citizens that make up about 20 percent of the country’s population.
+Abbas, 46, hails from a small, majority-Druze village in northern Israel.
+He’s one of the 2 million Arab citizens who make up about 20 percent of the country’s population.
 Most are descended from families that remained in Israel after many Palestinians fled or were forced from their land following Israel’s creation in 1948.

 A devout Muslim and father of three, according to recent profiles in Israeli media, Abbas speaks Hebrew and Arabic and studied dentistry at Hebrew University.
 He did not respond to requests for an interview.